 Bischoff, Tobias and Schneider, Tapio (2014) Energetic Constraints on the Position of the Intertropical Convergence Zone.
 Journal of Climate, 27 (13). pp. 4937-4951.
 ISSN 0894-8755.

-Hoffmann, Michael R. (2014) Fifty-years of personal reflection on advances in environmental chemistry and sustainability.
+Hoffmann, Michael R. and Cho, Kangwoo (2014) Effects of anodic potential and chloride ion on overall reactivity in semiconductor electrochemical reactors.
 In: 248th American Chemical Society National Meeting & Exposition, August 10-14, 2014, San Francisco, CA.

 Hofmann, Amy E. and Baker, Michael B. and Eiler, John M. (2014) Sub-micron-scale trace-element distributions in natural zircons of known provenance: implications for Ti-in-zircon thermometry.
 Contributions to Mineralogy and Petrology, 168 (3).
 Art.
 No. 1057.
 ISSN 0010-7999.